Understanding cash flow

 At its core, cash flow refers to a company's money flowing in and out.
 If it has positive cash flow, this usually indicates the company has money left over after receiving revenue and paying expenses.

 In contrast, negative cash flow usually indicates that the company is losing money, as it isn't generating enough cash receipts to cover its expenses.
 It's obvious which is the better financial situation for a business to be in!

 In essence, positive cash flow enables a small business to grow as it can use excess capital from its ordinary operations to invest in the pursuit of higher revenue and a profit down the road.
 To achieve this, a company needs good cash flow management.
 This can include a cash flow analysis, cash flow budget, and a cash flow projection.

 What is a cash flow statement?

-What about discounted cash flow?
+What is discounted cash flow?

-Instead, a discounted cash flow model is a way that many investors like to value a company as a potential (or current) investment.
-It is so named because it uses a company's cash flows in order to try and forecast how valuable a company might be in the future – and therefore how much we should pay to buy the company today.
+Instead, a discounted cash flow model is a method by which many investors like to value a business as a potential (or current) investment.
+It is so named because it uses a company's cash flows to forecast how valuable it may be in the future and, therefore, how much we should pay to buy the company today.

-In contrast, DCFs are not generally as effective when analysing small, high-growth companies that perhaps might not be profitable yet (and therefore have no positive cashflow).
+In contrast, DCFs are not generally as effective when analysing small, high-growth companies that perhaps might not be profitable yet (and therefore have no positive cash flow).

 How to think about cash flow when investing

-A company with consistently positive cash flow has ready means to benefit its shareholders at the end of the day.
-Conversely, if a company doesn’t have cash flow, alarm bells should be ringing.
-A company can borrow or raise capital to fill the gap for a while, but not normally forever.
+A company with consistently positive cash flow and even a cash reserve has ready means to reward its shareholders at the end of the day.
+Conversely, alarm bells should be ringing if a company has poor cash flow.
+A business can borrow or raise capital to fill the gap for a while, but not forever.